 Consider the laws governing the production of secondary cathode radiation by X-rays.
 If primary cathode rays impinge on a metal plate P1, they produce X-rays.
 If these X-rays impinge on a second metal plate P2, cathode rays are again produced whose speed is of the same order as that of the primary cathode rays.
 As far as we know today, the speed of the secondary cathode rays depends neither on the distance between P1 and P2, nor on the intensity of the primary cathode rays, but rather entirely on the speed of the primary cathode rays.
 Let’s assume that this is strictly true.
 What would happen if we reduced the intensity of the primary cathode rays or the size of P1 on which they fall, so that the impact of an electron of the primary cathode rays can be considered an isolated process?
 If the above is really true then, because of the independence of the secondary cathode rays’ speed on the primary cathode rays’ intensity, we must assume that an electron impinging on P1 will either cause no electrons to be produced at P2, or else a secondary emission of an electron whose speed is of the same order as that of the initial electron impinging on P1.
 In other words, the elementary process of radiation seems to occur in such a way that it does not scatter the energy of the primary electron in a spherical wave propagating in every direction, as the oscillation theory demands.Extending his 1905 hypothesis, Einstein shows energy can not spread out like a wave continuously over a large volume, because it is absorbed in its entirety to produce an ejected electron at P2, with essentially the same energy as the original electron absorbed at P1.

 Rather, at least a large part of this energy seems to be available at some place on P2, or somewhere else.
 The elementary process of the emission of radiation appears to be directional.
 Moreover, one has the impression that the production of X-rays at P1 and the production of secondary cathode rays at P2 are essentially inverse processes...Therefore, the constitution of radiation seems to be different from what our oscillation theory predicts.
 The theory of thermal radiation has given important clues about this, mostly by the theory on which Planck based his radiation formula...Planck’s theory leads to the following conjecture.
 If it is really true that a radiative resonator can only assume energy values that are multiples of hν, the obvious assumption is that the emission and absorption of light occurs only in these energy quantities.
 On the basis of this hypothesis, the light-quanta hypothesis, the questions raised above about the emission and absorption of light can be answered.
 As far as we know, the quantitative consequences of this light-quanta hypothesis are confirmed.
 This provokes the following question.
 Is it not thinkable that Planck’s radiation formula is correct, but that another derivation could be found that does not rest on such a seemingly monstrous assumption as Planck’s theory?
 Is it not possible to replace the light-quanta hypothesis with another assumption, with which one could do justice to known phenomena?
 If it is necessary to modify the theory’s elements, couldn’t one keep the propagation laws intact, and only change the conceptions of the elementary processes of emission and absorption?
 This conception seems to me the most natural: that the manifestation of light’s electromagnetic waves is constrained at singularity points, like the manifestation of electrostatic fields in the theory of the electron.
 I imagine to myself, each such singular point surrounded by a field that has essentially the same character as a plane wave, and whose amplitude decreases with the distance between the singular points.
 If many such singularities are separated by a distance small with respect to the dimensions of the field of one singular point, their fields will be superimposed, and will form in their totality an oscillating field that is only slightly different from the oscillating field in our present electromagnetic theory of light.Einstein thus imagines many singular points (his light quanta) whose average behavior has the shape of a light wave.
 Just as a large number of randomly distributed discrete points approaches the smooth continuous appearance of the normal distribution, Einstein imagines the “totality” of points would look like an oscillating light wave or field.
 Einstein never published the implicit idea that the light wave would be stronger where there are many particles, less where there are few.
 But he described to many friends, including Max Born, the idea of a “ghost field” (Gespensterfeld) or “guiding field” (Führungsfeld) that represents the probability of finding a particle at different positions.
 Our modern view of the relationship between waves and particles is straightforward.
 The wave is a complex function with values at every place in space whose absolute square gives us the probability of finding a discrete particle there.
 The wave (later the wave function ψ) is similar to the continuous gravitational or electromagnetic fields that specify the force on a test particle at any place in space and time.
 These “probability” fields are not substantial or as Einstein called them “ponderable.”
-The “fusion of wave and emission theories of light” that Einstein expected is now seen to consist of a theoretical continuous field that provides abstract information (probabilities) about the outcomes of experiments on localized discrete particles.
+The “fusion of wave and emission theories of light” that Einstein expected is now seen to consist of a theoretical continuous field that provides abstract information (calculable probabilities and predictions) about the outcomes of experiments on localized discrete particles.